andrea-pollastro/Sudoku/README.md

   </tr>
 </table>

-I also tested these <a href="http://norvig.com/top95.txt">95 hard puzzles</a> and these <a href="http://norvig.com/hardest.txt">eleven puzzles</a> tested by Norvig and I obtained these results:
+Then I tested these <a href="http://norvig.com/top95.txt">95 hard puzzles</a> and these <a href="http://norvig.com/hardest.txt">eleven puzzles</a> tested by Norvig and I obtained these results:
 <table>
   <tr>
     <td><b>Name test</b></td>